With some investors seeing substantial profits in cryptocurrency, governments understandably want to take in cryptocurrency taxes.

 There is a full IRS statement on the subject called “Notice 2014-21 .”
 This document answers many of the most frequently asked questions surrounding taxes and cryptocurrency.

-When to Report Crypto on Your Taxes
+4 Situations When You Need to Report Crypto on Your Taxes

 Here’s a quick rundown of four situations in which a taxpayer will need to report their cryptocurrency transactions, as covered in Notice 2014-21.